Agentic AI Governance

 Current understanding

 The corpus treats agentic AI as a step-change in governance, not a continuation of LLM compliance.
 Governing Agentic AI - some thoughts on best practice makes the framing explicit: agentic systems don't wait for prompts — they anticipate, plan, and act.
 Existing AI governance was built on a request-response mental model that no longer fits.
 The Icarus Directive: Fly, But Not Too High! argues the failure mode is altitude: agents promise escape from process labyrinths but the question is who is checking how high they fly.
 AI Governance: Ethics, Agents & the Human Question surfaces a striking consensus across roles (GC, enterprise AI lead, Big Law partner) on what matters — primarily auditability and human oversight points.
 The most concrete contribution comes from OpenMandate: Governing AI Agents by Authority, Not Instruction , which proposes runtime enforcement of agent authority — governance by *what an agent is allowed to do*, not by what it was told to do.
 This is a fundamentally different stance: instead of trusting the prompt, you bound the action surface.
 How To Train Your Agent looks at the Skills standard as a related move toward declarative agent capability.
 Permissionless paints the broader picture: when agents work, the world reshapes around them in ways most lawyers aren't watching for.
 There's a sub-theme on agent risk that overlaps with security: AI Security & Agentic Risk with Rok Popov Ledinski frames this as a discipline of its own — what enterprise security teams need to understand about agent attack surfaces.
+Recently, the conversation has expanded to include the defensibility of agentic decisions, as highlighted by The Defensibility Question.
+This source emphasizes the importance of both legal and ethical defensibility in the deployment of agentic systems, raising questions about how these systems can be held accountable for their actions and decisions, particularly in cross-border contexts.
+The discussion features insights from Helen Fan, a California lawyer and Chief AI Officer, who brings a unique perspective by combining legal practice with technical literacy in agentic systems.

 Tensions